 Anxiety can come in many forms and can affect people’s lives in different ways.
 A more severe type of anxiety disorder can occur in the form of agoraphobia which can seriously inhibit a person’s ability to function.
-People with agoraphobia have numerous symptoms including panic attacks that can make it difficult for them to go about their daily lives.
+People with it have numerous symptoms including panic attacks that can make it difficult for them to Overcoming Agoraphobia.

 Agoraphobia is a condition in which a person avoids certain activities and places because of an intense fear of being unsafe.
 These places can include open spaces, public transportation, airplanes, shopping malls or even simply leaving their own home.
 They might even be places or activities that the person enjoyed in the past before their symptoms started to develop and caused them to react differently.